 - Regular Data Validation: Make sure your data is accurate by reviewing and validating it on a regular basis.

-- Consistent Data entering: To reduce errors, use standardized data entering techniques.
+- Consistent Data Entry: To reduce errors, use standardized data entry techniques.

-- Use Data Cleaning features: To clean your data, use Excel’s data cleaning features, like “Remove Duplicates” and “Text to Columns.”
+- Use Data Cleaning Features: To clean your data, use Excel’s tools.
+Try “Remove Duplicates” and “Text to Columns.”

 Privacy and Data Security